 - Bleed radiators

-- Repair and replace internal doors, including adapting internal doors to fit carpets
+- Repair and replace internal doors, door handles and latches, including adapting internal doors to fit carpets

-- Looking after and replacing laminate floor and carpets
+- Looking after and replacing floor coverings and carpets

 Outside the home

-- Maintain and repair dividing fences between you and your neighbour
+- Maintain dividing fences between you and your neighbour

-- Pruning and maintenance of all shrubs, trees and grass within your private garden
+- Prune and maintain all shrubs, trees and grass within your private garden

 Landlord's repair responsibilities